dreamcatcher-tech/network/Inbox/2023-07-03 1422 SI lamppost device.md

 5. boundary peg
 6. seismic sensor
 7. intruder detection with other nodes
-8. night light - ptz the light
+8. night light - ptz the light, RGB colors too
 9. emergency alerts - just shout loudly near it and someone will come
 10. weather sensor for wind and rain monitoring
 11. loudspeaker system